oscailte-mc/discipline/proposal.md

 -   Utilize internal placeholders and PlaceholderAPI
 -   Discord / Guilded Webhook support for notification / audit logging.
 -   Full audit log, including web-panel activity
+-   Weighted warning system
+-   Vote to kick, vote to mute

 ## Commands
 Commands will be implemented using cloud.